 Reducing attrition starts with making your company a place where people want to work.
 Sounds simple, right?
 But it requires a mix of strategy, care, and intentional effort.
 Let’s look at some proven ways to reduce attrition.

-Here are Some Strategies to Reduce Employee Attrition:
+7 Strategies to Reduce Employee Attrition

 1. Improve Employee Engagement